Open to All with Senior and Modified Hours – Masks Required

 - We are not accepting donations of materials.

-- Windows 10 computers with internet, Office 365, and printing capability will be available for one-hour slots on an appointment basis only.
+- Windows 10 computers with internet, Office 365, and printing capability are available for one-hour slots on an appointment basis only.
 Call 847.639.2274 to reserve a computer.

 - Computers are in the Adult Services area but will be available for all ages.